osamaadam/cfgrr/README.md

 :warning: **WARNING** :warning: `backup` will copy the files to the backup directory, and replace them with symlinks to their equivalent in the backup directory.

-This will backup all the config files found in the given directory.
+This will back up all the config files found in the given directory.

 ```sh
 cfgrr backup [root_path] [...files]
 ```

-> :bell: You'll be prompted to choose the files you'd like to backup.
+> :bell: You'll be prompted to choose the files you'd like to back up.

 To skip the prompt, use the `--all` flag.